d-lord/d-lord.github.io/_posts/2021-03-09-sqlalchemy-hybrid-properties-regex.md

 ---
-title: "How to use regular expression hybrid properties in SQLAlchemy"
+title: "How to use hybrid properties with regular expressions in SQLAlchemy"
 excerpt: "SQLAlchemy has these things called hybrid properties, which let you create class attributes that can be accessed from Python but also from SQL.
 They can be tricky to understand."
 date: 2021-03-09 00:00:00
 published: true